clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 The live desktop beta image allows you to boot |CL-ATTR| into a GNOME desktop without modifying the host system.
 Using the live image, you can explore the possibilities of developing with |CL|.

-You can also launch the new installer and install |CL| on your target system.
+You can also launch the installer to install |CL| on your target system.
+If you proceed with installation, this document assumes you follow `Recommended options`_.

 .. contents:: :local:
    :depth: 1